 For many Native Americans, oral tradition and the telling of personal stories has been important to understanding and learning one’s culture.
 Often, stories are told during traditional ceremonies, when stories of one’s life experiences and the relationships with families of several generations are recited.
 Most importantly stories of one’s elders, their wisdom and contributions are recognized.
 Within the Native American community we often refer to this as “standing on the shoulders of our ancestors”, or recognizing the “seven generations” meaning, acknowledging the gifts given to us from our ancestors.
 Tony Incashola, a Native American elder and the head of the Salish Culture Committee recently stated, “future decisions and how one’s actions impact the well-being and future of the next generations rests on the shoulders of hope.
 Our past, our cultural stories shape who we are” (T. Incashola, personal communication, May 2nd, 2013).
 The cornerstone for this project is to realize the legacy of the past, and appreciate one’s responsibility to the future in an effort to decrease suicide ideation.

-- Evaluate hope and the impact of communicating strength-based ancestral and personal stories of tribal college students who participate in an Expressive Arts weekend seminar.
+- Elicit personal narratives and cultural images of a ‘sense of place’ in order to understand and illuminate health and well-being of tribal college students who participate in an Expressive Arts weekend seminar.

-- Strengthen inter-generational relationships and “narratives of knowing” by sharing oral histories and personal art objects that illustrate a story of how they relates to hope in one’s life.
-(Flottemesch 2013)
+- Strengthen intergenerational relationships, and “narratives of knowing” by sharing ancestral stories and images that illustrate how it relates to hope (Flottemesch, 2013) and place in one’s life.

-- Build relationships among workshop participants who engage in culturally specific group based indigenous art experiences.
+- Build relationships among workshop participants who participate in culturally specific group based indigenous art experiences.

 Co Carew firstname.lastname@example.org